This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Encourage students to talk about math and explain their thinking, even if their answer is wrong.

-- Allow for practice for reading graphs in addition to creating graphs, and lots of it.
+- Allow for practice of reading graphs in addition to creating graphs, and lots of it.

 - Provide manipulatives for problem solving, rather than pencils and paper.